 Tom Gibbings, CFO and Compliance Manager: "Our rules are strict and comprehensive.
 I am proud to say we take them seriously.
 Internal training creates understanding, protected disclosure creates trust and systematic control provides reassurance about everything we do."

-With tracking, geo-targeting, face recognition and analysis of emotions, the poster doesn't miss a thing today.
+With tracking, geo-targeting, facial recognition and analysis of emotions, aposter doesn't miss a thing today.
 Digital poster sites are predestined to be used for target-group-specific advertising.
 We take a close look.
-We test, carry out pilot tests and deal intensively with data protection issues.
-Not everything that is possible fits at the end of the day to what our customers need, allow contractual partners and we can take responsibility.»
+We carry out pilot tests and deal intensively with data protection issues.
+Not everything possible always fits with what our customers need or what contractual partners allow and we take the responsibility.